Ligao

 Ligao is 27 km from Legazpi City and 500 km from Manila.

 Etymology

-Ligao was named after the word "ticau", an abundant tree which has poisonous trees used to catch fishes from rivers and creeks.
+Ligao was named after the word ticau, an abundant tree that has poisonous leaves used to catch fish from rivers and creeks.
+Another variation is from the Tagalog word ligaw which means to court or win a woman’s love.
 It was formerly known as Cavasi.

 History

 During the 16th century, Ligao was started as a small settlement.
 In 1606, it was founded as a barrio of Polangui, and then to Oas in 1665.
 One year later, in 1666, it became an independent municipality.

 Cityhood

 On January 2, 1997, Mayor Fernando V. Gonzalez's efforts has made possible the cityhood of Ligao.
 Four years later, President Gloria Macapagal Arroyo signed Republic Act 9008 on February 21, 2001, making it as the sixth city in the Bicol Region.
 It was ratified by majority of voters in a plebiscite on March 24 of this year.

 Geography

 Barangays

 Ligao City is politically subdivided into 55 barangays.
+Each barangay consists of puroks and some have sitios.

 There are 11 urban and 44 rural barangays, of which 3 are coastal barangays.